iainmannix/eye-catcher-game/README.md

 The source code is available under the [MIT License](./LICENSE).

-The included visual artwork is by **Spiders.n.ciders**, is provided only for this playable demonstration, and is **not** licensed under MIT.
+The included visual artwork is by **Spiders.n.ciders**, is provided only for this playable demo, and is **not** licensed under MIT.
 It must be replaced before redistributing, remixing, or publishing your own version unless you have obtained separate permission from the artist.
 See [`assets/README.md`](./assets/README.md).

 ## Contributing

 Bug fixes, accessibility improvements, documentation updates, and gameplay enhancements are welcome.
-Contributions must not add third-party artwork without clear redistribution permission.
+Contributions can't contain new artwork without clear redistribution permission.